All our offices are open!

 Additionally, we are now using non-contact thermometers to check the temperature of all our staff when they arrive at our offices each day - just another measure to make sure that we minimise risk to both our clients and staff.

 Meeting rooms: We have Perspex screens, sanitiser and cleaner in all our meeting rooms.
-Meeting rooms will be cleaned after every meeting.
+Meeting rooms are cleaned before every meeting.

 Reception area: Our reception areas have tape marking 2m distance from our receptions, and we ask all our clients to respect this distancing measure.